coreyker/dnn-mgr/README.md

 	--output /path/to/save/model_file.pkl
 ```

-Two yaml configuration files are provided (but you can write your own for different experiments): "mlp_rlu2.yaml" and "mlp_rlu_dropout2.yaml"
+Some yaml configuration files are provided in the folder yaml_scripts (but you can write your own for different experiments).

 ####3.
 Test a previously trained and saved DNN: